BotaoJin1/PSTAT-171-Summer-24/README.md

 # Section Materials Repository
 Welcome to the repository for Botao Jin's PSTAT 171 sessions.
-This repository contains essential materials to support your learning throughout the course, including the weekly section materials and some extra exercise.
+This repository is designed to support your learning throughout the course by providing essential materials, including weekly section notes and additional exercises.

-Feel free to explore, download, and make use of these resources to enhance your learning experience in PSTAT 171.
+Feel free to explore, download, and utilize these resources to enhance your understanding and success in PSTAT 171.